Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Conclusion

 \section{Conclusion}

-We \replace{unify}{investigated} three decades of research in the field of hybrid user interfaces by \replace{introducing a}{revisiting their} definition\add{, reframing \hui{}s as a fuzzy concept,} and discussing future directions.
-Despite inconsistent \add{prior} usage of the terminology, \replace{a shared aspect is}{we identify shared aspects, such as} the combination of heterogeneous devices and the merging of visual and interaction spaces.
-This combination is especially appealing for mixed reality environments, offering unique opportunities and addressing inherent shortcomings by using a complementary 2D interaction device\add{, and has been extensively explored in prior work with inconsistent terminology}. \remove{Yet, prior to our own work, there was no consistent definition or available ontology for describing its unique design possibilities, which resulted in a fragmented research area.} Our literature survey, therefore, takes a closer look at hybrid user interfaces that combine mixed reality environments with 2D devices \remove{---which we call \textit{augmented hybrid user interfaces}---}and presents a taxonomy of key characteristics.
-We see our \replace{taxonomy}{work} as a starting point, enabling the larger community of researchers and practitioners to share their insights and inspire novel systems and interaction techniques. \remove{By ultimately shifting away from a focus on technology toward more general approaches to complementary interfaces, the core principles of hybrid user interfaces described in this work can pave the way for future interaction techniques and use cases.}
+We investigated three decades of research in the field of hybrid user interfaces by revisiting their definition, reframing \hui{}s as a fuzzy concept, and discussing future directions.
+Despite inconsistent prior usage of the terminology, we identify shared aspects, such as the combination of heterogeneous devices and the merging of visual and interaction spaces.
+This combination is especially appealing for mixed reality environments, offering unique opportunities and addressing inherent shortcomings by using a complementary 2D interaction device, and has been extensively explored in prior work with inconsistent terminology.
+Our literature survey, therefore, takes a closer look at hybrid user interfaces that combine mixed reality environments with 2D devices and presents a taxonomy of key characteristics.
+We see our work as a starting point, enabling the larger community of researchers and practitioners to share their insights and inspire novel systems and interaction techniques.